 The Town of Hancock is a small, rural town with a population of under 400.
 Because of the dominance of the GMNF, most development has occurred near the Town's two major roads - Route 100 and 125.
-Areas that are privately owned include the village center, residential and agricultural land, public recreational areas, and industrial site and the White River flood plain and agricultural terraces make up the level land along Route 100.
+Areas that are privately owned include the village center, residential and agricultural land, public recreational areas, and an industrial site.
+The White River flood plain and agricultural terraces make up the level land along Route 100.
 Some level land occurs along the Hancock Branch, but most of the town is hilly and wooded.

 The Village Center is the focal point of the community, where its residents can conduct their civic, economic, and social interaction.
 It is the variety of uses currently existing that promotes the Village Center as the center for Hancock.
 These types of uses provide for the pleasant experience of visiting with a neighbor at the stores, the Post Office, the Town Office, and the Town Hall.
-Although there are houses in the village, most residents live in houses located just beyond the village, off of Routes 100 & 125.
-In addition to residences, small businesses, such as Hancock Building Supply (which is now owned by Bethel Mills) and Deering's Service Center are located outside of the village as well.
+Although there are houses in the village, most residents live in houses located just beyond the village, off Routes 100 & 125.
+In addition to residences, small businesses, such as and Deering's Service Center are located outside of the village as well.
 Until it closed, Chesapeake Hardwood Products operated out of the largest building in town and was the only "industrial" business.
 Of Hancock's approximate 24,000 acres, 20,000 is owned and operated as part of the GMNF.
 There is some logging within the Hancock portion of the GMNF, but it has been on a limited basis in the past decade.
 Four-season recreational opportunities exist for both tourists and residents within the Forest including: camping, hiking, backpacking, mountain biking, snowmobiling, hunting, horseback riding, fishing and cross-country skiing.